-The Court and the Board of Pardons and Parole shall use the following charts to set the initial length of supervision unless a statute requires a shorter length of supervision.
-Whether early termination is warranted or whether supervision must be continued will ultimately be based on the behavior of the person under supervision and the discretion of the Court or the Board of Pardons and Parole according to these guidelines.
-The same charts apply to both probation and parole.
-The first number in each box represents the number of months for the initial length of supervision and identifies a mandatory review date.
+The Court and the Board of Pardons and Parole shall use the following charts to set the initial length of supervision unless a statute requires a shorter length of supervision.1 Whether early termination is warranted or whether supervision must be continued will ultimately be based on the behavior of the person under supervision and the discretion of the Court or the Board of Pardons and Parole according to these guidelines.
+The same charts apply to both probation and parole.2 The first number in each box represents the number of months for the initial length of supervision and identifies a mandatory review date.
 The second number in each box is the number of months for the early termination review date.
-For the purposes of parole, in situations with multiple convictions, the supervision length guideline category shall be based on the offense conviction with the longest supervision period.
-Crime categories are listed in Addendum B of the Adult Sentencing & Release Guidelines.
+For purposes of parole, or when considering probation for multiple convictions sentenced at the same time, the supervision length guideline category shall be based on the offense of conviction with the longest supervision period.3 Crime categories are listed in Addendum B of the Adult Sentencing & Release Guidelines.